turgeonmaxime/old_website/_posts/2015-09-11-optimisation.md

 #### Memory allocation

 Somewhat related to the dynamism of R is the fact that memory can be frequently re-allocated during your computations, and this can lead to decrease in performance.
-For example, it is much better to pre-allocate a vector for the results of a computation than use a for loop to continually grow the results:
+For example, it is better to pre-allocate a vector for the results of a computation than use a ```for``` loop to continually grow the results:

 {% highlight r %}